harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/aqua-trivy-scanner-reference.md

-## Security step configuration (_deprecated_)
+## Security step settings (_deprecated_)

- <details><summary>Set up an Aqua Trivy scan in a Security step</summary>

 You can set up a Security step with [Aqua Trivy](https://aquasecurity.github.io/trivy) to detect vulnerabilities and misconfigurations in your container images.

 #### Important Notes